 These low-carb pumpkin muffins make a wonderful breakfast or snack for those who need to keep their carbohydrate intake low.
 Even those who don’t eat low-carb will enjoy them.

-If you love eating pumpkin spice foods for breakfast, you might wan to check out our pumpkin spice waffles, this keto pumpkin dutch baby from Beauty and the Foodie or this keto pumpkin cheesecake shake from Butter Together.
+If you love pumpkin spice foods, you might wan to check out our pumpkin spice waffles, this keto pumpkin dutch baby from Beauty and the Foodie, these Nut-Free Keto Pumpkin Cheesecake Bars from Real Balanced, or this keto pumpkin cheesecake shake from Butter Together.

 Quick tip: If you decide to substitute a different sweetener in this recipe, be sure to read the note at the bottom of the recipe.
 These muffins are only slightly sweet, so if you don’t make this adjustment, the sweetness level may be very off.